Transitional cell cancer (TCC) is a rare type of kidney cancer. It starts in cells called transitional cells.

 You may also need to pass urine very often or have pain when passing urine.

 Your doctor will examine you and you may have blood tests to check your general health.
-Other tests include:
+You might have other tests.

 Your doctor considers many factors when deciding which treatment is most suitable for you including: